You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 You can do this three to four times each day.

 She recommends using OCuSOFT to cleanse eyelids because it’s been shown to be effective against bacteria commonly found on the eyelid.
-Its formula effectively kills seven different strains of bacteria, according to Green.
+Its formula effectively kills seven strains of bacteria, according to Green.

 You can also choose a tear-free baby shampoo and mix it with warm water.
 Use a cotton swab or clean washcloth to gently wipe off your eyelids.
 You can do this every day until the stye is gone.
-Cleaning your eyelids also helps prevent future styes.

 Another option is to use a saline solution.
 It can help promote drainage and break down bacterial membranes.

-Take an over-the-counter (OTC) pain med like ibuprofen (Advil) or acetaminophen (Tylenol) to get relief.
+Take an over-the-counter (OTC) pain med, like ibuprofen (Advil) or acetaminophen (Tylenol), to get relief.
 Follow the instructions on the package to make sure you’re taking the correct dose.

 Avoid wearing makeup if you have a stye.
 Makeup can irritate the eye even more and delay the healing process.
-You can also transfer additional bacteria to your makeup and tools, adding another infection to the stye.

 If you wear contact lenses, stick with glasses until your stye heals.
 Bacteria from the stye can get onto the contacts and spread the infection.